-- i) knowledge of the underlying concepts and principles associated with Communication, and an ability to evaluate and interpret these within the context of Communication; - ii) an ability to present, evaluate, and interpret qualitative and quantitative data, to develop lines of argument and make sound judgements in accordance with basic theories and concepts of Communication.
+- i) knowledge of the underlying concepts and principles associated with Communication, and an ability to evaluate and interpret these within the context of Communication; - ii) an ability to present, evaluate, and interpret qualitative and quantitative data, to develop lines of argument and make sound judgements in accordance with basic theories and concepts of Communication. - Typically, holders of the qualification will be able to: - a) evaluate the appropriateness of different approaches to solving problems related to Communication; - b) communicate the results of their study/work accurately and reliably, and with structured and coherent arguments;

-- a) evaluate the appropriateness of different approaches to solving problems related to Communication; - b) communicate the results of their study/work accurately and reliably, and with structured and coherent arguments; - c) undertake further training and develop new skills within a structured and managed environment; nd will have: - d) qualities and transferable skills necessary for employment requiring the exercise of some personal responsibility.
+c) undertake further training and develop new skills within a structured and managed environment; and will have:

+d) qualities and transferable skills necessary for employment requiring the exercise of some personal responsibility.

-Upon completion of level 4 (120 credits, or eight 15-credit modules), students will be able to i) recognize and be familiar with key communication concepts that are present in both everyday and professional decision making: ii) apply basic communication techniques, thus aligning theory to practice.
+Upon completion of level 4 (120 credits, or eight 15-credit modules), students will be able to i) recognize and be familiar with key communication concepts that are present in both everyday and professional decision making; ii) apply basic communication techniques, thus aligning theory to practice.